New Design Resource! Common Moulding Assemblies

 Download Now

 Built-up wood beams add structure, depth, and visual interest to ceilings and walls.
-Using layered profiles such as S4S stock, crown moulding, or custom elements, these beams create architectural definition in both modern and traditional interiors.
+Using layered profiles such as S4S stock, crown moulding, or custom elements, these assemblies create architectural definition in both modern and traditional interiors.

 What Are Built-Up Wood Beams?